-- 4 Do either of the following: - If you are using a Firebird database, then replace the Lexmark\Markvision Enterprise\firebird\data \QUARTZ.FDB, Lexmark\Markvision Enterprise\firebird\data\MONITOR.FDB, and Lexmark\Markvision Enterprise\firebird\data\FRAMEWORK.FDB files that you saved during the backup process. - If you are using Microsoft SQL Server, then contact your Microsoft SQL Server administrator. - 5 Restart the Markvision Enterprise service.
+Do either of the following:

+- If you are using a Firebird database, then replace the Lexmark\Markvision Enterprise\firebird\data \QUARTZ.FDB, Lexmark\Markvision Enterprise\firebird\data\MONITOR.FDB, and Lexmark\Markvision Enterprise\firebird\data\FRAMEWORK.FDB files that you saved during the backup process. - If you are using Microsoft SQL Server, then contact your Microsoft SQL Server administrator. - 5 Restart the Markvision Enterprise service.

-For more information, see step 5 of "Backing up the database" on page 16.
+For more information, see step 4 of "Backing up the database and application files" on page 20.